n0t-Me/MCSC_v10/Writeups/Cucumber/writeup.md

 # Cucumber Writeup

-Cucumber is a misc challenge, you're provided a zip file, it's a classical challenge matrioshka style zip, each zip contain another zip and the final zip contain the flag.
+Cucumber is a misc challenge, you're provided a zip file, it's a classical challenge matryoshka style zip, each zip contain another zip and the final zip contain the flag.

 The first zip is encrypted, the password is `insec` I don't know if that was clear, I mean players are here in MCSC organized by insec, however I thought no one found it so I added it as a hint xD.